Leon-Plickat/LavaLauncher/README.md

 ## TODO

-* Go back to a small surface with a single anchor.
-This would mean one final rewrite of the draw code, but will massively simplify the code.
-The major problem here is, that sway does not respect the exclusive zone of surfaces anchored to less than three sides.
-Until sways behaviour changes, this will not be done.
 * Additional 'return' command for buttons that causes LavaLauncher to exit with a given number or string, which might be interesting for scripting.
-* Check if scale is correctly implemented (scary).
 * Speed up drawing, either by using something other than cairo for the icons or by drawing icons to a subsurface.
 * Different background for button the pointer hovers over.
 This likely requires